 What we can Learn from the Charlie Hebdo Massacre

-Very recently a tragedy occurred that hit close to home for many whether it be physically or psychologically with the Charlie Hebdo Massacre.
-On the morning of January 7th, two armed gunman entered Charlie Hebdo Headquarters, a satirical cartoon publisher in Paris, France and fired upwards of 50 gunshots, gunning down eleven cartoonists and one police officer upon leaving.
-This occured in protest to the satirical cartoons depicted of Mohammed and against Muslim Traditions.
+On the morning of January 7, two armed gunmen entered Charlie Hebdo Headquarters, a satirical cartoon publisher in Paris, France and fired upwards of 50 gunshots, gunning down eleven cartoonists and one police officer.
+This occurred in protest of the magazine’s satirical cartoons of Mohammed and against Muslim traditions.
 The two shooters, who were caught and killed in a gunfight involving hostages, were Islam extremists trying to make a statement.
-In no way are the murders of many ever justified, nor should be the solution to our problems, but as we move forward from this horrendous event what should we do to learn from this?
+In no way are the murders of many ever justified, nor should violence ever be the solution to our problems.
+However, as we move forward from this horrendous event, what should we do to learn from this?
 In Sandip Roy’s article “#JeSuisCharlie?
-No I’m not really Charlie Hebdo; Heres why”, he proposes that although freedom of speech is important, being sensitive of others beliefs whether different from your own is also important as well.
-On the flip side, Jaana Woiceshyn in her article “Freedom of Speech and Business: What Charlie Hebdo taught us (again)” believes the right method to protect full freedom of speech would be to increase production and increase security to make sure an attack doesn’t happen again.
+No I’m not really Charlie Hebdo; Here’s why,” the author proposes that although freedom of speech is important, being sensitive of others’ beliefs, whether different from your own, is also important as well.
+On the flip side, in her article “Freedom of Speech and Business: What Charlie Hebdo taught us (again),” Jaana Woiceshyn believes the right method to protect full freedom of speech would be to increase production and increase security to make sure an attack doesn’t happen again.

 Roy’s article covers the typical debate between morality and freedom of speech.
 Roy expresses that although “we want free speech to be absolute, in the real world, it is not.”
-He goes into detail the issue with the Charlie Hebdo magazines, as many believe that the deaths of the cartoonist proved that the satire was “bad satire” as Roy puts it, meaning racist and xenophobic instead of funny.
-The other article, Jaana covers the debate between freedom of speech and business and believes that “[businesses] must uphold its right to liberty and freedom of speech” and instead increase security to do so.
-She thought that in order for businesses to thrive, there must not be a limit on what can be produced for media thus meaning freedom of speech must be upheld and used to its very extent.
+He goes on to how many believe that the deaths of the cartoonist were due to the fact that they wrote “bad satire,” or racist and xenophobic cartoons.
+In her article, on the other hand, Jaana is more interested in the relationship between freedom of speech and commerce.
+Jaana believes that “[a business] must uphold its right to liberty and freedom of speech” and instead OF DOING WHAT, it should increase security to do so.
+She thought that in order for businesses to thrive, there must be no limit on what can be produced by the media, meaning that freedom of speech must be upheld at all costs.

-Between these two articles, one of the main differences is the bias, but more specifically the diction and syntax used within the articles to refute or prove a point.
-In Both articles they focused on segregating Muslims, but in completely different ways.
-In Roy’s article, he segregates Muslims from Terrorists by mentioning that “Hassen Chalghoumi, the imam of Drancy mosque in Paris says, ‘These are criminals, barbarians.
-They [, the gunman] have sold their souls to hell.’”
-With words such as “they” and “These”, it’s as if treating the gunman as a separate group, a lesser group such as “those people”.
-Jaana in the other article segregates Muslims in a different way, and in my opinion, a less appealing way.
-Jaana does not segregate Muslims from terrorists, but instead segregates Muslims from other groups in society by labeling them in a group analogous to barbarians.
-She does when talking about the Danish attacks awhile back, the public says “[violence-prone Muslims] cannot attack all of us.”
-With her word choice, it almost appears as if she is not attacking against extremists or terrorist, but the Muslim group in whole.
+In both articles, the authors focused on segregating Muslims with similar word choices, but to completely different ends.
+In Roy’s article, he makes a clear distinction between Muslims and terrorists by mentioning that “Hassen Chalghoumi, the imam of Drancy mosque in Paris says, ‘These are criminals, barbarians.
+They [the gunmen] have sold their souls to hell.’”
+With words such as “they” and “these,” it’s as if treating the gunman as a separate group, a lesser group such as “those people”.
+In her article, Jaana segregates Muslims in a different way, and in my opinion, a less appealing way.
+Jaana does not argue that Muslims are different from terrorists, but instead she argues that Muslims are different from most other groups in society by labeling them a group analogous to barbarians.
+She does this when discussing the YEAR Danish attacks and writes, “[violence-prone Muslims] cannot attack all of us.”
+Like Roy, she also makes an “us versus them” distinction, but not in the same manner.
+Her depiction of Muslims as “them” versus the rest of “us,” seems to define all Muslims as extremists or terrorists.